wiloon/blog/content/post/archive-0/2011-08-19-gitolite-install.md

     You then need to commit the changes and push them to the gitolite server:

-  client&gt; git commit -m "Added mytest repo" conf/gitolite.conf client&gt; git push
+  client> git commit -m "Added mytest repo" conf/gitolite.conf client> git push

     We then should be able to clone our new repository:

-  client&gt; git clone gitolite@server:mytest
+  client> git clone gitolite@server:mytest

   <h4>
     Adding users